 We charge a minimal amount for placing seed orders.
 This is only possible due to the support of the large number of dedicated volunteers who make it possible to run a seed exchange.

-We’ve very proud of our seed exchange and the many volunteers who get involved every single year.
+We are proud of our seed exchange and the many volunteers who get involved every year.

 We need lots of volunteers to help pick orders at Pershore in November, December and January.
 For more information, click the link below:Seed Distribution